 The primary objective of this grant program is to determine the health of lakes and streams in Minnesota.
-Through funded projects, local partners collect information that identifies waters which are in need of restoration or protection strategies.
+Through funded projects, local partners collect information that identifies waters that are in need of restoration or protection strategies.
 The MPCA focuses these strategies at the major watershed scale.

 Eligible partners include soil and water conservation districts, watershed districts, watershed management organizations, local governmental units (i.e., counties, cities, townships, lake associations, and lake improvement districts), American Indian tribal governments in Minnesota, Minnesota colleges and universities, and joint powers organizations.
 Nonprofit and for-profit organizations are eligible only as subcontractors.
 Subcontractors must be identified within every agreement.

 Through Surface Water Assessment Grants, local partners have provided water-quality data for lake and stream sites throughout the state.
-To date, the MPCA has awarded 184 grants and agreements totaling $9.2 million.
+To date, the MPCA has awarded 189 grants and agreements totaling $9.5 million.

-For 2017-2018, the MPCA awarded six grants totaling $440,000.
+For 2018-2019, the MPCA awarded five agreements totaling $270,000.

 For assistance with Surface Waters Assessment Grants, please contact Kelly O'Hara at 651-247-1054 or 1-800-657-3864.